kizitonwose/Calendar/README.md

   compileOptions {
     // Enable support for the new language APIs coreLibraryDesugaringEnabled true
-    // Set compatibility to Java 8 (can be higher if desired) sourceCompatibility JavaVersion.VERSION_1_8
+    // Set Java compatibility (version can be higher if desired) sourceCompatibility JavaVersion.VERSION_1_8
     targetCompatibility JavaVersion.VERSION_1_8
   }

   kotlinOptions {
-    // Also add this for Kotlin projects jvmTarget = "1.8"
+    // Also add this for Kotlin projects (version can be higher if desired) jvmTarget = "1.8"
   }
 }